 CLP Power Academy works in partnership with the School of Professional Education and Executive Development of The Hong Kong Polytechnic University (PolyU SPEED) to launch the part-time Bachelor of Engineering (Honours) in Electrical Engineering programme.

 The programme is the first top-up bachelor’s honours degree programme offered by PolyU SPEED in partnership with a public utility.
 The content of the programme, integrated with academic and practical training, is kept abreast of the time.
 It offers in-depth coverage of electrical engineering, including specific knowledge of power transmission, distribution systems and renewable energy.
 Students will have the opportunity to gain hands-on experience of power equipment at CLP Power Academy and visit the power facilities or work sites of CLP Power.

+Enrollment is open now.
 For programme application, please click here.
 For details, please download the programme leaflet.

 CLP Power Academy, in collaboration with The Hong Kong University of Science and Technology (HKUST) and University of Strathclyde (UoS), are offering Hong Kong’s first joint academic and industry-run part-time Dual Master’s Degree with the aims to help existing and aspiring engineers deepen their knowledge about power engineering in an initiative to nurture more professionals and promote research into the application of innovation and technology in the power industry.
 The Dual Master’s Degree programme would allow engineers and would-be engineers to obtain a Master of Philosophy (MPhil) from HKUST and a Master of Science (MSc) qualifications from UoS in just two and a half years.

 The programme contains elements of academic research combined with professional practice, covering specific knowledge of power system operation and management along with the application of the latest innovation and technology, such as big data analytics, IoT technology and artificial intelligence.